blackadar/PACE/README.md

 It is critical to organize all contributions into the existing structure to maintain a clean codebase.
 Ensure all contributions conform to PEP-8.

+# Running the Software
+On a Raspberry Pi, pull a recent copy of the library.
+Modify the namespace to your device's adapter name.
+Run the command `sudo -b nohup python3 -m pace.cli` so that the tool can run in the background.
+To monitor the log, use `tail -f pace.log`.